 The software is also compatible with all common data sources and formats, making it simple to integrate into your current workflow.

 Take a large building such as an office block recorded made up of over 130 laser scans.
 Registering the scans using conventional software took 28 hours under operator supervision.
-Vercator software automatically registered the same datasets in 16 hours and only 1 hour on the cloud, a significant reduction in processing time without the need for operator supervision.
+Vercator Desktop software automatically registered the same datasets in 16 hours and only 1 hour on the cloud, a significant reduction in processing time over conventional methods without the need for operator supervision.

 |Type of structure||No. of scans||Input Format||Vercator Desktop||Vercator Cloud|

 |Large building (medium density)||172||e57||16 hours||3 hours|

 |Concrete building core, 1 floor||16||e57||20 mins||10 mins|

 Sign-up to your FREE trial of Vercator software and start registering point clouds automatically!

 First published on 23.03.2018 in the RICS magazine and at the Geomatics World website.